Glossary

 real time database

-A real-time database is a system using real-time processing to handle ever-changing workloads.
+A system using real-time processing to handle ever-changing workloads.
 Real-time databases are traditional databases that are used in fields such as banking, law, medical records, multimedia and science.
 A stock market is an example of a real-time database because it is dynamic and changes rapidly.

 The term real-time database applies to databases that handle data streaming in real time, including in-memory data grids, in-memory databases, NewSQL databases, NoSQL databases and time-series databases.